wabiturnpike/turnpikesolver/README.md

 # TurnpikeMM: A Paper's Code Repository

-This repository contains the code implementation for the *TurnpikeMM* paper.
+This repository contains the code implementation for the paper *A Much Faster Heuristic for Turnpike Problem with Measurement Uncertainty*.
 It provides a step-by-step guide on how to set up your environment, compile the required dependencies, and execute the tests.
 Follow the instructions below to get started.

 ## Prerequisites